-A: TRAQ is used by researchers to electronically submit or sign documents required for various stages of the research administration and compliance lifecycle (e.g., grant proposals, Notices of Decision, research agreement review requests, compliance applications (GREB, HSREB, Biohazards)).
+A: TRAQ is currently used by researchers to electronically submit documents required for various stages of the research administration and compliance lifecycle (e.g., grant proposals, Notices of Decision, research agreement review requests, compliance applications (GREB, HSREB, Biohazards)).
 In general, these submissions support a process that ensures research at Queen’s is compliant with internal and external policies and regulations.

 If you are a reviewer/committee member or signing authority, you may also access, review, and approve applications electronically through the system.

 A: If you currently use TRAQ or Topaz Elements, then you will more than likely be affected by the project.
 If you do not yet use either system, but are a researcher at Queen’s and will apply for research funding as a PI, may have Departmental Signing Authority responsibilities (e.g., Department Head), and/or you plan on conducting research that requires Ethics, Biohazard or Animal protocol approval, then you will likely require a profile in the new system.
-Please visit the TRAQ website and/or Animals in Science for more information on each of these systems.